scottie-l/reading-notes/reading-notes-301/class-01.md

 <b><a href = "https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0">"What is Props and How to Use it in React"</a>

 React is component-based library that divides UI into little reusable pieces.
-Those components need to communicate and the way to pass data between components is by using props.Furthermore, props data is read-only (immutable), which means that data coming from the parent should not be changed by child components.
+Those components need to communicate and the way to pass data between components is by using props.
+Furthermore, props data is read-only (immutable), which means that data coming from the parent should not be changed by child components.

 What is "props" short for?
 “Props” is a special keyword in React, which stands for properties.
 Used for passing data from one component to another.